merely-useful/py-rse/index.md

     that are raised when it tries to open files and records them in the log file.
     When you are finished,
-    the program should collate all the files it can rather than halting as soon as it encounters a problem.
+    the program should collate all the files it can, rather than halting as soon as it encounters a problem.
 2. Modify your first solution to handle nonexistent files and permission problems separately.

 ### Testing error handling {#errors-ex-error-handling}

-In our suggested solution to the previous exercise we modified `collate.py` to handle different types of errors associated with reading input files.
+In our suggested solution to the previous exercise, we modified `collate.py` to handle different types of errors associated with reading input files.
 If the `main` function in `collate.py` now reads: